 |Hoaxy||Data-visualization of the spread of tweets through Twitter Search API.||Provides a visual of the spread of misinformation on social media and the amount of people misinformation can impact.|

 Video: How to Spot Fake News, FactCheck.Org (2016).

 For more critical engagement with the media ecosystem, read about some of the problems with the current system and how you can stay informed and aware when engaging with various kinds of media.

 Local newspaper for Bloomington, Indiana, and surrounding communities.

-Indiana University Bloomington's student run newspaper.
-Publishes online and available in print at distribution stands all over campus.
-Publishes on a variety of issues relevant not just to IU, but to the area in general as well.
+Indiana University Bloomington's student-run newspaper.
+Available in print at stands around campus and online.
+Publishes on a variety of issues relevant not to IU and surrounding community.

 The IU Media School has launched the Arnolt Center for Investigative Journalism, which includes posts on current events.

 Independent news coverage by local journalist David Askins.
 Focus is primarily on government meetings and other city and county issues with special focus on elections, budgets, and local hot-button issues.

 Features local news for Bloomington, Indiana as well as photojournalism from other locations.